A couple of weeks ago, I talked about not being satisfied at work and I wondered if it was time for a career change.

 How to Find a Job While You Are Already Employed

-Here are a few of the tips I have learned regarding job hunting while employed:
+Here are a few tips I’ve learned regarding job hunting while employed:

 Exhaust Internal Opportunities First

 A new role within your company can give you a fresh perspective and rekindle your energy and appreciation for your career.
-Sometimes, however, there just isn’t anything available, or you just need to get away from your company for other reasons.
+Sometimes, though, there just isn’t anything available, or you need to get away from your company for other reasons.

 Don’t Tell Management You Are Job Searching